loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 #### Plain text message layout

-Plain text layout (backed by Logback's `PatternLayout` class) is used by default.
+Plain text log message layout (backed by Logback's `PatternLayout` class) is used by default.
 It supports the following settings:

 |Setting|Default|Description|